Kitware/VTK/Documentation/release/dev/faster-vtkArrayDispatch.md

       processing `vtkDataSet::GetPoints()`.
    4. `vtkArrayDispatch::CellTypesArrays` has been added to enable dispatching of `vtkUnstructuredGrid`s cell types arrays.
-   5. `vtkArrayDispatch::InputOffsetsArrays|InputConnectivityArrays` have been added to enable dispatching of `vtkCellArray`'s input offsets and connectivity arrays.
+   5. `vtkArrayDispatch::OffsetsArrays|ConnectivityArrays` have been added to enable dispatching of `vtkCellArray`'s offsets and connectivity arrays.
-   6. `vtkArrayDispatch::StorageConnectivityArrays|StorageOffsetsArrays` have been added to enable dispatching of `vtkCellArray`'s storage offsets and connectivity arrays.